comses-education/github-starter-course/README.md

 Do that by clicking on the `Push origin` button shown here.
 Now when you refresh your GitHub repository you should see the changes there.

-#### Create a new file: GitHub Web Interface
+#### 2. Create a new file: GitHub Web Interface

-Create a new file through the GitHub web interface: https://docs.github.com/en/repositories/working-with-files/managing-files/creating-new-files
+Create a new file named `add-github-web.md` through the GitHub web interface following [these instructions](https://docs.github.com/en/repositories/working-with-files/managing-files/creating-new-files).

-### Interlude: Fetch and Pull

-#### synchronize your local repository with the remote GitHub web repository

 We just created a new file on our **remote** GitHub repository.
 But these changes do not exist on our local repository; GitHub Desktop is not like Dropbox and does not automatically synchronize.